fschiefenhoevel/cropmbtiles/README.md

 a bash script that uses gdal and sqlite3 to crop .mbtiles files using custom polygon shapefiles.

 ## Background
-You have mbtiles and want to crop certain regions and possibly even want to reduce the maximum zoom level in order to save diskspace.
+You have mbtiles and want to crop a region and possibly even want to reduce the maximum zoom level in order to save diskspace.

 ## Prerequisites
 gdal and sqlite3 installed.
 Polygon shapefile specifying region of interest.